“THIS is how you do an artist residency!” Abrah Ophelia Katzman / Artist In Residence

 undeveloped

-A weekender development and residency opportunity for 12 artists over 12 months.
+A weekender development and residency opportunity for 12 emerging artists over 12 months.
 Each artist will be invited to stay at the co-curator’s flat for the weekend, to share food, ideas and develop some small piece of ephemeral encounter or performance, in whatever form they want.

 This work-in-progress - called a disposable - will be shared with a small invited audience, and the gathering will be documented using a disposable camera.
 This camera will never be developed - instead, the images will live inside of it, like memories in a body, and it will be added to the shelf/break archive for a future installation.